Here is an updated online version of the 2013 white paper, “Flare Gas Measurement Using Thermal Mass Flow Meters,” by Bob Steinberg.

 Gas Composition Impact

 The most significant issue with measuring gas flow using a TMFM (flare gas flow meter) is the change in gas composition.
-This is not as much of a concern when measuring biogas, landfill gas, and natural gas.
+This is not as much of a concern when measuring biogas, landfill, and natural gas.
 These gases may have minor changes in overall gas composition, but the impact is insignificant.
-Conversely, gas composition variation at refinery and chemical plant applications can significantly influence flare gas flow measurement resulting in unpredictable performance.
+Conversely, gas composition variation at refinery and chemical plant applications can significantly influence flare gas flow measurement, resulting in unpredictable performance.

 A small amount of hydrogen within the flare mix can generate inaccurate results using TMFMs.
 A TMFM measures heat transfer caused by gases as they flow past a heated sensor, and gases have different heat transfer characteristics.
-With hydrogen (H2) having a high thermal conductivity combined with low density, H2 has a significantly higher cooling capacity than other gases.
+Hydrogen (H2) has a high thermal conductivity combined with low density, which gives it a significantly higher cooling capacity than other gases.
 Therefore, a small amount of hydrogen can create a high level of heat transfer, resulting in a higher measurement of the gas flow.

 For this reason, in petroleum refineries or chemical plants with varying gas compositions, TMFMs are not traditionally suitable for accurate emission measurement or obtaining a mass balance for the main flare header.
 TMFMs (flare gas meters) can be used in branches or feed lines in these facilities to detect which operation or unit is sending flow to the flare.